revanthreddymaturu/enpm611_BST_bigraph_generator_graphviz/README.md

 ## Usage

 1. Clone the repository or download the script.
-2. Ensure you have Graphviz installed on your system.
-You can download it from [Graphviz website](https://graphviz.org/download/).
+2. Open the Python script in a text editor or an IDE.
-3. Open the Python script in a text editor or an IDE.
+3. Modify the `requirements` list variable with your own priorities in comma-separated values.
-4. Modify the `requirements` list variable with your own priorities in comma-separated values.
+4. Run the script.
-5. Run the script.
+5. Copy the output and go to https://dreampuf.github.io/GraphvizOnline/ and paste it there to generate the bigraph or BST.

 The script will generate a complete Binary Search Tree representing the priorities in Graphviz syntax.
-You can then use Graphviz tools to visualize the tree.

 ## Example